desmond-lartey/Wildfire-Assessment/README.md

 ### Contact & Further Information
 For additional details or feedback on the application, refer to the provided contact links on the sidebar, including GitHub, Twitter, and LinkedIn.
 A direct link to the detailed [assessment publication](https://github.com/desmond-lartey/Wildfire-Assessment/blob/Fires/README.md) is also available for deeper insights.

+## Key Findings

+- Africa has the highest portion of fire-prone ecosystems in the world.
+- Climate change is leading to warmer, drier conditions.
+- Satellite measurements show that Africa accounts for approximately 67% of the global annual burned area.
+- The impacts of these fires can be both positive and negative, affecting ecological, economic, and socio-cultural perspectives.

-## Detailed Survey Insights from South Africa
+## Detailed Survey Results from South Africa (5Rs)

 ### Review and Analysis
 - **58%** of respondents either "somewhat agree" or "strongly agree" that wildland fires have significant unwanted effects in their communities.